dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

   - azure-cost-optimization-what-actually-works
 ---

-# Do you need a cloud migration assessment?
+# Azure Migration Checklist: What to Complete Before Azure Migrate

 ## Short Answer

-**Yes, if:** Your executive team expects a business case with ROI projections, compliance validation, and risk assessment before approving cloud migration. **No, if:** Leadership has already decided and just needs execution.
-Most organizations waste 3-6 months on migration assessments that answer questions nobody asked while ignoring the 55 questions finance and legal will actually block the project over: application ownership, vendor contract status, licensing compliance, disaster recovery commitments, and true operating costs including hidden labor.
+**Yes, if:** Your executive team expects a business case with ROI projections, compliance validation, and risk assessment before approving your Azure migration. **No, if:** Leadership has already decided and just needs execution.
+Most organizations waste 3-6 months on Azure Migrate assessments without completing this **azure migration checklist** that answers the 55 questions finance and legal will actually block the project over: application ownership, vendor contract status, licensing compliance, disaster recovery commitments, and true operating costs.

-### What executives actually want to know about cloud migration
+### What executives actually want to know about Azure cloud migration

 **CFO asks:** "What's the 3-year TCO versus current datacenter?"
 (Not: "What does Azure Migrate estimate?")